-"Immediate interventions" means individualized services offered as soon as possible to either or both the complainant/victim or respondent involved in a complaint as appropriate to protect students from possible harassment or bullying, including racial, sexual, or disability discrimination, harassment or bullying.
+"Immediate interventions" means individualized services offered as soon as possible, but no later than seventy-two hours after receipt of the complaint, to either or both the complainant/victim or respondent involved in a complaint as appropriate to protect students from possible harassment or bullying, including racial, sexual, or disability discrimination, harassment or bullying.
 Immediate interventions may be offered prior to an investigation or while an investigation is pending.
 Immediate interventions pending an investigation may include counseling, extensions of time or other course-related adjustments, modifications of work or class schedules, campus escort services, restrictions on contact between the parties, leaves of absence, increased security and monitoring of certain areas of campus, or other similar accommodations.
-Immediate interventions may be put in place by the department on a case-bycase and temporary basis after receiving notice of a complaint and before any outcomes - investigatory, disciplinary, or remedial - have been determined.
+Immediate interventions may be put in place by the department on a case-by-case and temporary basis after receiving notice of a complaint and before any outcomes - investigatory, disciplinary, or remedial - have been determined.
 These measures may be instituted to preserve the complainant's/victim's educational experience, ensure the safety of all parties and the broader department community, maintain the integrity of the investigative and/or resolution process, and deter retaliation.
 Immediate interventions shall be available throughout all phases of an investigation.
 They may be amended or withdrawn as additional information is gathered.